-In Texas, A Woman Just Shot Her Husband For Beating The Family Cat
+In Texas, A Woman Shot Her Husband For Beating The Family Cat

-Worried sick, Mary plastered their Dallas neighborhood with “missing pet” pictures, and a well-meaning neighbor ultimately located the animal.
-Unfortunately, Dexter resumed his abuse as soon as the cat was returned home, which led his frustrated wife to finally shoot him in an effort to stop the abuse.
-Nor is this the first cat-related shooting that’s happened in Texas.
-In 2013, a different woman shot her husband for threatening to throw her cat over the fence.
+Worried sick, Mary plastered their Dallas neighborhood with “missing pet” pictures until a well-meaning neighbor eventually located the animal.
+Unfortunately, Dexter resumed his abuse as soon as the cat was returned home, which led his frustrated wife to finally shoot him in an effort to stop it.
+But when Dexter died of his injuries en route to the hospital, Mary was subsequently accused of his murder.